odedbar22/rick-and-morty-api/README.md

-# Rick and Morty API APP
+# Rick and Morty API

 ## Prerequisites